What Capital Structure Is and How It Works

 Could hinder growth Owner loses some degree of ownership and control Paying dividends can eat into profits

-How To Calculate Capital Structure
+How to Calculate Capital Structure

 First, add up all of the outstanding debt.
 Then add up the total amount of capital from equity sources.
 Finally, divide the debt by the equity to find the ratio.